AkhilaSakiramolla/naive-bayes-classifier/README.md

-# naive-bayes-from-scratch
+# Naive Bayes Classifier

-Implementation of Naive Bayes classifier from scratch.
+Implementation of Naive Bayes classifier to classify a given name as either a girl's or boy's name.

 Problem statement: